opencog/learn/README-Meaning.md

 This text sketches an algorithm for extracting meaning from natural language text.
 The intended sense of "meaning" here is the conventional
 one: what you might find in a dictionary or encyclopaedia, albeit in machine-readable format.
-A more precise defintion will become clear as the algorithm is sketched out.
+A more precise definition will become clear as the algorithm is sketched out.

-It seems to be time to start this: there's been fair success with learning grammar, and that code seems to be debugged enough and genric enough that it should be able to support the next level, namely, this project.
+It seems to be time to start this: there's been fair success with learning grammar, and that code seems to be debugged enough and generic enough that it should be able to support the next level, namely, this project.

 The rough idea is to apply the same algorithm as before: of finding pairs, and then creating disjuncts, except this time, the pairs will be pairs of Sections, instead of Words.
-I beleive that such pairs of Sections will be able to capture idioms, instititional phrases, and the like with ease.
-I beleive the corresponding MetaSections will be able to capture conceptual information, such as "intensional" properties of objects (e.g. animals are furry, have a tail, have for feet, can run, have babies, and need to eat.)
-I beleive MetaSections will also be capable of performing anaphora resolution.
+I believe that such pairs of Sections will be able to capture idioms, instititional phrases, and the like with ease.
+I believe the corresponding MetaSections will be able to capture conceptual information, such as "intentional" properties of objects (e.g. animals are furry, have a tail, have for feet, can run, have babies, and need to eat.)
+I believe MetaSections will also be capable of performing anaphora resolution.

 Details